Daniel-W-Innes/SYSC3303-A2/README.md

 ## Important Notes
 * There is regex for strings in the request.
 * UTF-8 is used for encoding strings.
-* If the strings in the request too long it can overflow the buffer in the receiver.
+* If the strings in the request too long it will raise an exception.
 * See the doc folder for more documentation.

 ## Files